 Onions and cucumbers add a nice crunch along with adding taste.
 Use freshly squeezed lemon juice for the best and most refreshing flavor.

 You can also add tomatoes to the salsa.
 Remove the seeds and chop the tomatoes into small pieces.
-Avocado is also a great addition.
+Ripe avocados, red bell pepper, or, yellow bell pepper are also great additions.

 How To Make Mango Cucumber Salsa